-Over the past year, a group of enthusiastic Daylesford Community members has been working on an intiative to establish an indoor aquatic centre for the community.
+A group of enthusiastic Daylesford Community members has been working on an intiative to establish an indoor aquatic centre for the community.
 The Daylesford Indoor Aquatic Centre, or DIAC, would be a year-round, heated indoor swimming pool to cater for the sporting, recreational and health needs of the community.

-Our group, the DIAC Association, has established a Steering Committee consisting of community leaders from business, health and education sectors who share an enthusiasm for improving recreational facilities in the community.
+Our group, the DIAC Association, has established a Committee consisting of community leaders from business, health and education sectors who share an enthusiasm for improving recreational facilities in the community.
 Read more About DIAC and meet members of the DIAC Steering Committee under About Us from the menu at the top of the page.